-Those are very potent, less-than-desirable experiences.
-Though, perhaps going through these things will only help to make my writing that much more potent.
+Those are very potent, less-than-desirable experiences, though perhaps going through these things will only serve to make my writing that much more potent.

-2012 has been a very dark year for me, actually (and most will never understand just how dark it truly was for me).
+2012 has been a very dark year for me, actually.
+(Most will never understand just how dark it truly was for me).
 And really, it’s only been in the last couple of months that I’ve felt those dark clouds start to roll away.
-The future–my future–doesn’t look quite as…well, bleak as it once did before.
-I’d lost any sense of purpose in my life, but lately I’ve seemed to find some…
+The future—my future—doesn’t look quite as…well, bleak as it once did before.
+I’d lost a sense of purpose in my life, but lately, I’ve seemed to find some…

 A Call to Action